binaryornot/binaryornot/README.rst

 Status
 ------

-This doesn't work at all, and the code is terrible.
+It works, but the code could be seriously improved.

 As of now, it is based on these, but that will likely change: